Philio/GoMySQL/README.markdown

 Prepared statement notes (previously limitations)
 -------------------------------------------------

-This section is less relavent to the 0.3 client as it has full binary support and excellent type support but has been retained for reference.
+This section is less relevant to the 0.3 client as it has full binary support and excellent type support but has been retained for reference.

 When using prepared statements the data packets sent to/from the server are in binary format (normal queries send results as text).

 Prior to version 0.2.7 there were a number of unsupported data types in the library which limited the use of prepared statement selects to the most common field types.

-As of version 0.2.7 all currently supported MySQL data types are fully supported, as well as a wide range of support of Go types for binding paramaters.
+As of version 0.2.7 all currently supported MySQL data types are fully supported, as well as a wide range of support of Go types for binding parameters.
 There are some minor limitations in the usage of unsigned numeric types, as Go does not natively support unsigned floating point numbers unsigned floats and doubles are limited to the maximum value of a signed float or double.

 **Supported parameter types:**